Emelieh21/hackathon-video-generator/README.md

 # Hackathon Video Generator

-By team _TexasTopf_ for the Imaginary Online Hackathon of May 2020
+By team _ScriptinQuarantino_ for the Hacklarious Hackathon 2020

 ### Introduction
 Everytime Jaime and I join a hackathon, we need to **calculate half a day or even a full day for making a short video about our hackathon project**.
 It is lots of fun, but in general we always end up using a similar concept: